How Ford burned $12 billion in Brazil

 The study was commissioned by Brazilian auto industry group Anfavea, which is lobbying the government to reduce taxes and labor costs.

-The high Brazilian costs mean even carmakers who pivoted earlier than Ford to higher-margin SUVs, like the Brazilian units of players like Volkswagen AG, General Motors Co and Toyota Motors Corp, are struggling to stay in the black.
+The high Brazilian costs mean even carmakers who pivoted earlier than Ford to higher-margin SUVs, like the Brazilian units of players like Volkswagen AG (VOWG_p.DE), General Motors Co (GM.N) and Toyota Motors Corp (7203.T), are struggling to stay in the black.

 Volkswagen Brazil has lost $3.7 billion since 2011, according to the corporate filings in Sao Paulo state.
 GM Brazil has received $2.2 billion in cash injections since 2016, and Toyota Brazil last year required forgiveness on $1 billion of inter-company debt, the documents showed.